When counselling applicants who are interested in pursuing their entire undergrad or graduate degree program in … Read more

 Advance your education with a master’s degree abroad.
 We’re here to help make the process easy!
 When applying through TEAN, you can choose from master’s programs abroad in Australia and New Zealand.
-We partner with seven of the eight New Zealand universities and 19 of the 37 universities in Australia, which means you can find the perfect program to meet your interests and lifestyle.
+We partner with seven of the eight New Zealand universities and 19 of the 37 public universities in Australia, which means you can find the perfect program to meet your interests and lifestyle.
 While all fields are available, we see many American students heading to Australia to study specialized fields such as medicine, physiotherapy, and veterinary medicine.
 Whatever you choose for your graduate program abroad, you’ll benefit from our expert team advising you throughout the entire process…and at no cost to you.

 Benefit from Australia and New Zealand’s globally recognized higher education systems with highly-ranked institutions across the region, including 5 universities in Australia ranked in the top 50 universities in the world